Shrimp Lettuce Wraps with AvocadoJump to Recipe

-During these hot summer days, light and fast dinners are what I’m all about.
-These Avocado Shrimp Lettuce Wraps check all the boxes for a delicious summer dinner.
-They are ready to go in just a few minutes, they are healthy and light, and you can serve them easily inside or outside!
+During these early fall days, light and fast dinners are what I’m all about.
+These Tasty Shrimp Lettuce Wraps with avocado check all the boxes for a delicious and EASY dinner.
+They are ready to go in just a few minutes, they are healthy and light, and you can serve them for any meal!

 The peanut sauce is a bonus and worth the tiny bit of extra work.
 I like mine a bit spicy so added more sriracha than the recipe calls for.
 Adjust to your tastes or leave out the Sriracha entirely for a non-spicy version.

 These shrimp lettuce wraps should be on your menu at some point, whether as a full meal or just a fun, and hearty appetizer.

 Table of contents

 There are some basics that are essential for these lettuce wraps, like lettuce, obviously, and shrimp.
 As I mentioned above, I think avocado is really important as it gives some creamy fat to the wraps.
 Other than than that there are no hard and fast rules to what you can put in these.
 Here are a few ideas!

 - Shredded veggies like carrots or cucumbers

 - Fresh herbs like cilantro, dill, or mint